Why was it necessary to use a machine for beheading?

 We know that the guillotine looked very different than this description by Dr. Louis.
 Perhaps the description was only made to get a price estimate from M. Guidon.

-It is almost certain that Dr. Louis design was changed before the first machine was build.
+It is almost certain that Dr. Louis design was not used for the first machine.
 I am sure Sanson had an input on the importance of handling the victims the right way.
 This may have influenced the design of the bascule and the lunette, but who mentioned the pillory as a good solution in the first place?
 This must have been in combination with the idea of slicing instead of chopping.
 Which again called for the oblique blade.

 “My part in the matter” Dr. Louis assured a friend, “and I consider it an act of humanity, was limited to correcting the shape of the blade and making it oblique so that it would cut cleanly and achieve its object.”